Crispy, gooey and super nutty, sweet potato sesame balls are a delectable treat not to be missed. Learn how to make them with ease.

 Depending on your personal taste, you may alter the amount of sugar in the recipe.
 If you wish, you can skip the sugar altogether.
 The natural sweetness from sweet potatoes might be enough for those who don’t have a sweet tooth or wish to reduce/avoid their sugar intake.

 Coat evenly with sesame seeds

-Remember to use raw sesame seeds (not toasted) for this recipe otherwise they will be overcooked after deep-frying therefore leaving an unpleasant burning flavour.
-Here are my three steps to ensure an even, firm coating of sesame seeds over the dough balls (please refer to the video at the end of the post).
+Remember to use raw sesame seeds (not toasted) for this recipe.
+Otherwise, they will be overcooked after deep-frying, therefore, leaving an unpleasant burning flavour.
+Here are my three steps to ensure an even, firm coating of sesame seeds over the dough balls (please refer to the video in the recipe card below).